Some Properties of Distal Actions on Locally Compact Groups

 We next look at the contraction group of automorphisms.
-Let $\Aut(G)$ denote the group of bi-continuous automorphisms of $G$.
-For $\ap \in\Aut(G)$ and for a $\ap$-invariant compact subgroup $K$, we define the $K$-contraction group of $\ap$ by The group $C_{\{ e \}}(\ap )$ is denoted by $C(\ap )$ and is called the contraction group of $\ap$.
+Let $\ap\in \Aut(G)$, the group of bi-continuous automorphisms of $G$.
+For a $\ap$-invariant compact subgroup $K$, the $K$-{\it contraction group} of $\ap$ is defined by The group $C_{\{ e\}}(\ap )$ is denoted by $C(\ap )$ and is called the {\it contraction group} of $\ap$.
 It is easy to see that $C(\ap ) = \{e\}$ if the $\{\ap^n\}_{n\in\N}$-action on $G$ is distal.
-It is an interesting question to look at the converse: if the $\{\ap^n\}_{n\in\N}$-action on $G$ is not distal, is it possible to find a $x \not = e$ such that $\ap ^n (x) \to e$ as $n \to \infty$?
-Using exponential map of Lie groups and results by Abels in \cite{Ab2}, the converse can easily be seen to hold for (connected) Lie groups and, it was proved in case of totally disconnected groups by Baumgartner and Willis (cf.\ \cite{BW}).
-Recently the converse is also proved in case of compact groups by Jaworski (cf.\ \cite{Jnew}).
-Here we first establish that an automorphism $\ap$ is distal (i.e.\ $\{\ap^n\}_{n\in\Z}$-action is distal) if and only if $C_K(\ap^{\pm 1} ) = K$ for any $\ap$-invariant compact subgroup $K$ (see Theorem \ref{dcg}) and using the recent result of \cite{Jnew} on compact groups, we prove that $\{\ap^n\}_{n\in\N}$-action is distal if and only if $C(\ap)=\{e\}$, for any automorphism $\ap$ on a locally compact group (see Corollary \ref{ct}).
-Main ingredient in the proof of the above results is a decomposition theorem of the type $C_K(\ap ) =C(\ap )K$(see Theorem \ref{clt-ctl}).
+It is an interesting question to look at the converse: If the $\{\ap^n\}_{n\in\N}$-action on $G$ is not distal, is it possible to find a $x \not = e$ such that $\ap ^n (x) \to e$ as $n \to \infty$?
+Using exponential map of Lie groups and results by Abels in \cite{Ab1} and \cite{Ab2}, the converse can easily be seen to hold for (connected) Lie groups and, it was proved in case of totally disconnected groups by Jaworski and Raja in \cite{JR} using results of Baumgartner and Willis from \cite{BW}.
+Recently the converse is also proved in case of compact groups by Jaworski (cf.\ \cite{Jnew}), We show that the converse holds for all locally compact groups; namely, we prove that the $\{\ap^n\}_{n\in\N}$-action is distal if and only if $C(\ap)=\{e\}$ (see Theorem \ref{ct}).

+Main ingredient in the proof of the above result is a decomposition of the type $C_K(\ap ) =C(\ap )K$ which is proven under certain conditions (see Theorem \ref{clt-ctl}).
+It is easy to see that $C(\ap )K\subset C_K( \ap)$.
+The equality in the above relation is a interesting question with applications to probability (cf.\ \cite{HS}, \cite{DS1}) and this question was answered affirmatively for real (resp.\ $p$-adic) Lie groups by Hazod and Siebert in \cite{HS} (resp.\ by Dani-Shah in \cite{DS1}) and for all totally disconnected groups by Baumgartner and Willis in \cite{BW}.
+Recently Jaworski has studied this decomposition on compact groups in detail, (see \cite{Jnew} and related references cited therein).
+In particular, he illustrates by a counter example that such a decomposition theorem may not hold, and it holds for an automorphism $\ap$ of a compact group $G$ if and only if it contains arbitrarily small closed normal $\ap$-invariant subgroups $N$ such that $G/N$ is finite dimensional (see Theorem 10.2 in \cite{Jnew}).